golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Domain whitelist

-_Demand_'s [Computational Payload Manifests](../requestor-tutorials/vm-runtime/computation-payload-manifest.md) can specify list of URLs which may get called by service running on a Provider.
-If Manifest declares requests to URLs which domains are not whitelisted it must come with a [signature and app author's public certificate](../requestor-tutorials/vm-runtime/computation-payload-manifest.md).
-By default domains `whitelist` is empty.
+The [Computational Payload Manifests](../requestor-tutorials/vm-runtime/computation-payload-manifest.md) embedded in the Demands can specify a list of URLs which may get called by the services running on a Provider.
+If the manifest declares requests to URLs in domains that are not whitelisted, it must come with a [signature and app author's public certificate](../requestor-tutorials/vm-runtime/computation-payload-manifest.md).
+By default, the domains `whitelist` consists of a curated set of public websites and APIs like github, dockerhub or public Ethereum nodes.

 Run `ya-provider whitelist --help` to see possible subcommands